Listen to your heart…But what do you really want to know?

-This is relatively new index.
-It reflects how fast heart can achieve necessary rate after start of exercise.
+That is a relatively new index.
+It reflects how fast the heart can achieve the necessary rate after the start of the exercise.
 It is hypothesised that the faster HR acceleration is beneficial for better oxygen supply at the first stages of the exercise.
 Thus fitter athletes have faster HR acceleration.
-Though it is probably true, it is not easy to measure HR acceleration practically because such test demands highly standardised workload and, more importantly, the same base-line HR values, which would be difficult to control in reality.
-For these reasons and due to lack of research on this measure I am not going to discuss it further in this article.
+Though it is probably true, it is not easy to measure HR acceleration practically because such a test demands a highly standardised workload and, more importantly, the same base-line HR values, which would be difficult to control in reality.
+For these reasons and due to a lack of research on this measure, I will not discuss it further in this article.

 Long-term heart adaptations to exercise (assessing fitness).

-During exercise body requirement in oxygen, fuel, as well as removal metabolic by-products increase dramatically.
-In order to cope with that demand blood flow raises up to 7 times (Joyner & Casey, 2015) thus heart needs to pump much more blood than in rest.
-As a consequence, athlete’s heart has to undergo some necessary adaptations.
-It is bigger in mass and volume, it is less stiff (that allows better filling) and in wide range of intensities it beats slower.
-To understand why the latter is the case we need to consider cardiac output and stroke volume.
+During exercise, body requirements in oxygen, fuel, and the removal of metabolic by-products increase dramatically.
+For coping with that demand, blood flow rises to 7 times (Joyner & Casey, 2015); thus, the heart needs to pump much more blood than in rest.
+As a consequence, the athlete’s heart has to undergo some necessary adaptations.
+It is bigger in mass and volume, it is less stiff (that allows better filling), and in a wide range of intensities, it beats slower.
+To understand why the latter is the case, we need to consider the cardiac output and stroke volume.

 Our heart has autonomic neural regulation which is provided by sympathetic and parasympathetic (vagal) systems.
 Parasympathetic impulses down-regulate HR whereas sympathetic influence up-regulate it.
 Since athletic heart normally beats slower than non-athletic, it is generally accepted that athletes have more profound parasympathetic influence than ordinary people.
 Thus, when doing different HR measures, we are expecting following adaptations for fitter subjects (Borresen & Lambert, 2008):